maxhoesel-ansible/ansible-collection-caddy/CONTRIBUTING.md

 - Make sure that you have read the [Ansible module conventions](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_best_practices.html)
 - Make sure to use the doc fragment and utils already present when possible.
-- If you need to troubleshoot inside the ansible-test container, add `--docker-terminate never` to the call inside the hacking script.
+- If you need to troubleshoot inside the ansible-test container, add `--docker-terminate never` to the call inside the testing script.
 The container will then persist even on failure, and you can debug it

+For Roles:
+- None so far

+In general:
+- Don't be afraid to rewrite your local branch history to clean up your commit messages!
+  You should familiarize yourself with `git rebase -i` if you haven't done so already.

 ## Testing Framework